 Are you tired?
 You can’t concentrate?
 You forget things?
 Or getting too stressed at work?
 The problem is that you are forgetting to take care of an essential part of your body: your brain.

-Our brain is the most important part of our body which controls everything we do from breathing to walking, eating to sleeping etc. It’s the central processor unit of our body, it is the part that interprets what we see and hear, smell and taste.
+Our brain is the most important part in our body which controls everything we do from breathing to walking, eating to sleeping etc. It’s the central processor unit of our body, it is the part that interprets what we see and hear, smell and taste.

-Everything we do influence our brain in a certain way, some activities prevent normal brain functioning and some even damage its structure in long term.
+Everything we do influences our brain in a certain way, some activities prevent normal brain functioning and some even damage its structure in long term.
 And we are repeating these actions daily for years and years.
 Can you guess what happens?
 Your own habits are killing your brain!
 But don’t worry, changing your lifestyle can change both brain and body health.

 Here are some terrible daily habits that damage the brain.

 - Skipping breakfast– Breakfast is the most important meal in the whole day, after a night of sleep, we need some food.
-Otherwise, the brain gets no nutrients and is easily damaged.
+Otherwise the brain gets no nutrients and is easily damaged.
 If you don’t supply it with energy, it will need to use reserves and it will have to make an extra effort to maintain correct functioning.
-A lack of breakfast could cause a general lack of energy, loss of concentration and memory, bad moods, poor physical and intellectual performance.
+A lack of breakfast could cause general lack of energy, loss of concentration and memory, bad moods, poor physical and intellectual performance.